jackyliang/Schedulizer/README.md

 # Schedulizer

-Official repository of the Drexel Schedulizer
+Official repository of the Drexel Schedulizer.
+Drexel Schedulizer uses the Laravel PHP framework and Homestead for its development environment.
+It is currently hosted on Digital Ocean in the $5/month droplet.

 # Installation Instructions